West Point preps for graduation, some in class test positive

 Presidents routinely speak at West Point commencements.
 But Trump’s announcement during the pandemic has been dismissed as way get him on stage at the academy, which is 40 miles (65 kilometers) up the Hudson River from New York City, the epicenter of the U.S. outbreak.
 U.S. Sen. Tammy Duckworth, D-Ill., a member of West Point’s Board of Visitors, said in April: “Trump’s reckless decision to gather 1,000 Cadets at West Point for a speech puts our future military leaders at increased risk — all to stroke his own ego.”

-Army officials say graduating cadets must return for medical and other required tasks.
+Army officials and the White House have stood by the decision.
 Gen. James McConville, the chief of staff of the Army, told Pentagon reporters: “We can’t telecommute to combat.”

+“This upcoming graduation is about these incredible cadets and their amazing accomplishments, and as the Commander-in-Chief, President Trump wants to celebrate that and thank them for their service to our country,” White House spokesman Judd Deere wrote in an email Wednesday.

 West Point’s ceremony will be similar to the U.S. Air Force Academy’s scaled-down ceremony in April.
 Vice President Mike Pence addressed hundreds of graduates sitting in chairs spaced out on the school’s parade field, instead of its stadium.